goodest-goodlab/pseudo-it/README.md

 **How many iterations should I perform?**

 This depends on the sequence divergence of your sample relative to your reference and the type of data you have.
 For exome data, I found that three iterations performs well for samples with ~7.5 million years of divergence.
 If you expect more or have quickly evolving loci (noncoding, etc.), you might need more.

+# Citation

+#### Sarver BAJ, Keeble S, Cosart T, Tucker PK, Dead MD, Good JM.
+2017.
+Phylogenomic insights into mouse evolution using a pseudoreference approach.
+Genome Biology and Evololution. https://doi.org/10.1093/gbe/evx034.

+# Acknowledgements

+This material is based upon work supported by the National Science Foundation under Grant Number (DEB 1754096).

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.